|

 convergence of unnatural waves at this point in space.
 Xanax

-saw the acceleration wave coming and decelerated Dayton before it
+saw the acceleration wave and decelerated Dayton before it

 hit.
 I